 These toolkits contain information, derived from the input of safety experts from IATA member airlines, manufacturers and industry associations, and include: training material, procedures, incident analysis and other useful tools to assist airlines target these issues.

 Cabin Safety Guidelines (pdf)

-The IATA Cabin Safety Task Force (CSTF) reviews all aspects of cabin operations to improve safety and operational efficiency.
-Members of the CSTF are representatives from IATA Member airlines who are experts in:
+The IATA Cabin Operations Safety Task Force (COSTF) reviews all aspects of cabin operations to improve safety and operational efficiency.
+Members of the COSTF are representatives from IATA Member airlines who are experts in:

 - Human Factors